 Burger King’s position as one of the major competitors in the global fast food restaurant industry comes with expectations on corporate social responsibility (CSR).
-These expectations relate with Burger King’s main stakeholders.
+These expectations relate to Burger King’s main stakeholders.
 Theory indicates that businesses affect stakeholder groups that also influence business performance in return.
 As such, it is essential for Burger King to maintain and improve its corporate social responsibility strategies for the purpose of optimizing its relations with major stakeholders.
 By integrating the interests of these stakeholder groups in strategic formulation, Burger King can expect optimized business opportunities for long-term global growth and expansion.

 Burger King’s Stakeholder Groups & CSR Initiatives

 Burger King’s corporate social responsibility activities are based on a set of prioritizations, which are indicated in the company’s stakeholder-driven approach: Food, People, Environment and Corporate Governance.
 Based on such approach, Burger King’s stakeholder groups are as follows, arranged according to significance and priority level:

 Customers.
 Burger King considers customers as the top-priority stakeholders.
 This stakeholder group is interested in quality products and reasonable pricing.
 Customers are significant because they directly determine the revenues of Burger King in terms of demand and purchases.
 In response to these interests, Burger King’s corporate social responsibility activities ensure quality products and transparency in communicating with customers.
 For example, the company publishes detailed nutrition facts regarding its menu items.
 Based on these considerations, Burger King’s corporate social responsibility activities satisfactorily address the interests of customers as the top stakeholder group.
 The corporate citizenship activities for this stakeholder group align with Burger King’s corporate mission and corporate vision, which have goals that include customer satisfaction.